 Professional liability insurance: This policy can cover legal costs related to business mistakes or decisions that result in a lawsuit, such a skin treatment that failed to produce promised results.
 It's also called errors and omissions insurance (E&O).

-Are you ready to safeguard your nail salon, medical spa, or other personal care enterprise with general liability insurance?
-Complete Insureon’s easy online application to compare quotes from top U.S. carriers.
+Are you ready to safeguard your personal care enterprise with general liability insurance?
+Complete Insureon’s easy online application to compare quotes from top U.S. insurers.
 Once you find a policy that fits your needs, you can begin coverage in less than 24 hours.